 The bachelor of science in biology is a multidisciplinary program combining rigorous foundations in biology, chemistry, and physics.

-The major provides all biology students with a core set of courses introducing the basic concepts of life science and an in- depth introduction to the fundamentals of biological processes.
+The major provides all biology students with a core set of courses introducing the basic concepts of life science and an in- depth introduction to the fundamentals of biological processes and the diversity of organisms.
 A subsequent series of courses provides a broad biological base for advanced work in speciﬁc concentration areas.